 Swing fwd and bwd legs closed or open N mount must be in trot or canter N dismount scored with leg changes N flag, arm may be raised after leg.
-All BEV class compulsories performed to count of 4 strides/steps, except swing to press-up.
+All BEV class compulsories performed to count of a minimum of 4 strides/steps, except swing to press-up.
 Press-up may be included in freestyles and will be scored.